denoland/docs/subhosting/manual/quick_start.md

 }
 ```

-Note the `id` of the project that was returned with this repsonse - this is the
+Note the `id` of the project that was returned with this response - this is the
 project ID we'll use in the next step.

 Now that we have REST API access configured and a project set up, we can move on